juliema/Data_Science_For_Biology_II/README.md

 # bioinformatics_and_data_science_part_II

-Bioinformatics and Data Science Part II Spring 2021
+Bioinformatics and Data Science Part II Spring 2022
 BIOL 792-1036
-Prof: Julie Allen; SFB 206; julieallen34@gmail.com
+Prof: Julie Allen; SFB 206; jallen23@unr.edu
-Class: Tuesdays and Thursdays 3:00 - 4:15 [zoom Link](https://unr.zoom.us/j/89605053877?pwd=Z3FlYkRPK3lSZnBJSGN0TDlndzhmQT09)
+Class: Tuesdays and Thursdays 3:00 - 4:15; LME 315
 Office Hours: By appointment

 ## Course Description
-Online data repositories and individual data sets are growing at unprecedented rates.
-The need for bioinformatic and data science skills is rapidly growing to match these needs.
-The main goal of the second part of this two part series is to continue building on the linux and python skills the students learned in the first semester and to add an understanding of data science and tools for managing large datasets.
-The course will focus on python programming and working in the shell along with introduction to data standards and version control, tools for cleaning dirty data, data visualization and understanding how to work with clusters etc.
+The nature of biological datasets have changed dramatically in the last few decades.
+The need for bioinformatic and data science skills is rapidly growing.
+The goals of the second part of this two part series is to continue building on the linux and python skills the students learned in the first semester and to add an understanding of data science and tools for managing large datasets.
+The course will focus on python programming and working in the shell along with introduction to data standards and version control, tools for cleaning dirty data, data visualization, relational databases and working with High Performance Clusters (HPCs).

 With an understanding of how to integrate different data sources we will increase not only the creativity of our science, but also expand our ability to do more broad-scale research.
 A prerequisite for this course is enrollment as an M.S. or PhD student and have taken Data_Science_For_Biology_I.
 If you have not taken this course email me - to determine eligibility.
 The course will be capped at 15 students.

 ## Student Learning Outcomes
-The goal of the course is to learn many data science tools/tricks and hacks from a bioinformatics angle.
-By the end of the course you should feel comfortable with the tools data scientists use in Biology and be able to solve and/or trouble shoot both small and large-scale data challenges in biology.
+The goal of the course is to learn data science tools/tricks and hacks from a bioinformatics angle.
+By the end of the course you should feel comfortable with the tools data scientists use in biology and be able to solve and/or trouble shoot both small and large-scale data challenges in biology.

 ## Material Distribution
 All readings, lab instructions, datasets, etc. will be available here.